Destination guide

 Typhoid

-Recommended for most travellers, especially outside main tourist resorts.
+Considered for some travellers, especially eating outside the main tourist areas.

 Hepatitis B